TimJDFletcher/dockerfiles/samba-timemachine/README.md

 ```

 This example maps the docker host port 10445 to the container port 445, so the container can be run alongside a normal SAMBA service.

+The repo includes an example [docker compose](https://docs.docker.com/compose/) [file](./docker-compose.yml) that starts the container
+on port 10445, with a local volume and healthchecks enabled.

 # Discovery